BrightstarDB/BrightstarDB/installer/nuget/README.txt

 For full list of changes and bug fixes, please refer to http://brightstardb.readthedocs.org/en/latest/Whats_New/

-Please be aware that this release will break existing BrightstarDB databases.
-If you have stores created with a previous version of BrightstarDB that you wish to continue using, please read the information at the above URL *before* installing this upgrade.

 Known Issues
 ------------
 Please see the list at http://brightstardb.readthedocs.org/en/latest/Known_Issues/